everlytic/push-notifications-documentation/web/readme.md

     ```
     Typically the email address you supply would come from the logged in user to your website.
 If you don't have access to the user's email address, we suggest you use the `subscribeAnonymous` or `subscribeWithAskEmailPrompt` methods instead _(See below)_.

-    -

 - `subscribeWithAskEmailPrompt()` This method is very similar to the first `subscribe` method, but instead of you passing a contact object with the email address, a prompt will ask the contact to enter their email address to subscribe with.
 Useful if you don't have access to the contact's email details, but don't want to send anonymously.
+The contact will still be given the option to subscribe anonymously.
+This method gets called automatically if you added the `autoSubscribe` option in the SDK `init` method.
     ```javascript
     //...
 This code comes after the SDK init method that did not supply the autoSubscribe option SDK.subscribeWithAskEmailPrompt().then(function(result) {